 About $220 million in segregated client money is unaccounted for at Cedar Falls, Iowa-based Peregrine, which does business as PFG Best.
 Founder and Chief Executive Officer Russell Wasendorf Sr. was ordered held in custody July 13 following a suicide attempt and a signed confession that he had defrauded customers for 20 years.

-Wasendorf forged the company’s statements from Firstar Bank, US Bank (USB) and Harris Bank, he said in the signed statement.
+Wasendorf forged the company’s statements from Firstar Bank, US Bank (USB:US) and Harris Bank, he said in the signed statement.
 He also made forgeries of official letters and correspondence from the banks, along with trade confirmation statements.
 He used photo-editing and spreadsheet software, as well as scanners and printers, to produce “convincing forgeries” of almost every bank document.

-The commission sued Peregrine over the shortfall on July 10, less than a year after being scolded for poor oversight following the collapse of MF Global Holdings Ltd. (MFGLQ), which left an estimated $1.6 billion gap in customer funds.
+The commission sued Peregrine over the shortfall on July 10, less than a year after being scolded for poor oversight following the collapse of MF Global Holdings Ltd. (MFGLQ:US), which left an estimated $1.6 billion gap in customer funds.
 The CFTC, Securities and Exchange Commission and Justice Department are probing the MF Global collapse.

 Representative Jean Schmidt, an Ohio Republican, said the ultimate responsibility for oversight failures at Peregrine resides at the CFTC.